 - Snoring when sitting up has been seen to be an indicator of sleep apnoea in some patient studies so we would always recommend consulting your physician if you have any concerns about medical reasons for snoring before embarking on self help options like Snorgo.

 To reduce the chance of these factors coming into play and causing more vibrations that result in snoring, you can simply work to strengthen the muscles around your airways with a little help from Snorgo.
 Consider the article How to stop snoring DIY.

 How Does Snorgo Work?

-One of the best things about using Snorgo to cure snoring is that it isn’t used at night-time, so there are no uncomfortable pieces of plastic to use.
-You can complete the simple daily exercises at times that are convenient for you so all you have to worry about when your eyelids get heavy is enjoying a restful sleep.
+One of the best things about using Snorgo to cure snoring is that it isn’t used at night-time.
+So there are no uncomfortable pieces of plastic to use.
+You can complete the simple daily exercises at times that are convenient for you.
+All you have to worry about when your eyelids get heavy is enjoying restful sleep.

 Just like all muscles in the body, the muscles in the space behind our nose and throats also respond well to training and can get stronger.
-We’ve seen that regular training of these areas with Snorgo makes the involuntary muscles surrounding our airways stronger and leaner which leads to a reduction in the vibrations that cause snoring.
+We’ve seen that regular training of these areas with Snorgo helps improve snoring.
+Making the involuntary muscles surrounding our airways stronger or leaner leads to a reduction in the vibrations that causes snoring.

 The exercise we recommend involves holding your Snorgo between your lips in front of your teeth and then resisting a gentle pulling force applied with your hands for ten seconds.
 Aim to complete this ten second hold 3 times, three times a day for the best results.
 Do take a look at our video which shows this simple exercise in action.